gorrillamcd/Armory/README.md

 Just some quick notes about working with the code:

 * Right now, I'm sticking with the gems I have unless there's a really good reason to switch.
 That means RSpec for testing, Paperclip for uploads, etc.
 * `Thin` is the server I plan on using for development and production.
-If you don't know, just do `gem install thin`, clone this repo and cd into the directory, then run `thin start`, it's that easy!
+When you `bundle install` after cloning the repo, you should be able to do `rails s` to launch thin now instead of the default Webrick server.
 * The main roadmap for version 1 is fairly set in stone.
 It will be functional and secure, but might not have all the bells and whistles(autocomplete, multiple question-types, translation, etc) it could have, that's what version 2 is for.
+* Version 1 will be very specific to ccbcmexico.com's needs.
+Versions afterwards will slowly become more generalized and customizable.
-* This is free to be used by anyone but cannot be sold (will get a proper license up soon).
+* This is free to be used by anyone but cannot be sold (MIT License).
 That said, I will not add functionality for other scriptures(book of mormon, apocrapha, etc) or religions.
-If you'd like, fork the repository and you can add them yourself.
+You are able to fork the repository and add them if you like.

 #TODO
-[todo]: #

 * Write Tests for current and any further features (will use rspec/capybara)
-* Create Exam views and logic along with Questions and Answers
+* Create Exam views and logic along with Questions and Answers (the views/controller logic for creating exams and showing them are there, but not polished. take_exam action for a student to take an exam, is not started yet)
+* Get grading-funcionality working
-* Finish user CRUD interface for admins to manage users
+* Finish user CRUD interface for admins/staff to manage users
-* Code User Interface (already designed and looking sweet!; templates will probably come in v3.0)
+* Complete student registration process and include payment functionality
+* Update lesson views and incorporate with exam views
+* Reports-funcionality for various roles (students can get transcripts, admins get student activity reports, etc. No comprehensive list of what reports are needed yet.)
-* Refactor and general code-cleanup
+* Refactor and general code-cleanup before version 1 (after aforementioned todo items)